 export default async (req: Request, context: Context) => { const users = await admin.listUsers() return Response.json({ total: users.length })}For the full admin API, refer to the @netlify/identity admin operations documentation.

 Section titled “Identity event functions”Identity event functions are different from the patterns above.
 Instead of calling @netlify/identity from your function, the Netlify platform calls your function automatically when an Identity event occurs.
-The function receives a JSON payload with the event type and user object.
+The function receives a typed event with the user object.

 Five events are available: